appodeal/cordova-plugin/README.md

 iOS SDK binnary is very heavy and we can't upload it to git or npm registry.
 We found a solution via cocoa pods.
 Thats why iOS platform requires cocoa pods installed on your mac.

+Requirements:

+For iOS:

++ Mac OS based workstation
++ Cocoa pods installed on your Mac [this](https://guides.cocoapods.org/using/getting-started.html) guide to install it)
++ XCode environment

+For Android:

++ Android SDK installed

 After installation run:

     cordova platform update ios